Tefuzzyllama/graphite/README.md

 Introduction
 ------------

 Graphite is a drawing application for Ubuntu touch designed to run primarily on tablets, but will also work on phones and desktop computers.
+Its goals are ease of use, simplicity and to produce outcomes which look semi-natural.

 This app is being developed for the [Ubuntu App Showdown](http://developer.ubuntu.com/showdown/).

 ### Changelog ###

+* Thursday, 12th September 2013
+    + added acrylic brush tool

 * Sunday, 8th September 2013
 	+ added colour switcher